JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/background/index.md

 Not only do tests let you know your code works, now and in the future, they also let you experiment with confidence.
 Have a crazy itch you want to scratch?
-Tests let you know what promises that "next big thing" broke, thus giving you freedom to break things.
+Tests let you know which promises that "next big thing" broke, thus giving you freedom to break things.

 # The `pytest` testing framework